 Click on any of the nodes on the map for detail about that node.

-Blue lines indicate current connections to the HamWAN network.
+Blue lines indicate live connections to the HamWAN network.
 Line width indicates bandwidth.

 HamWAN is not just in Western Washington!
-There are a handful of networks around the United States implementing the HamWAN standard.
+There are a handful of networks around the United States and Canada implementing the HamWAN standard.
 Learn more about them at Certification.

 See Client Node Configuration for instructions on configuring your modem.
 Join the IRC channel or mailing list for help.